-1. Setting Ring End Gaps
+Setting Ring End Gaps

-NOTES
+NOTES:

 - Important!
 The gap of the second ring should be larger than the top ring; this will help keep the top ring seated for improved performance. - Each ring should be fitted to the particular cylinder in which they will be installed. - Oil rails can be installed without adjusting the end gap.
-The minimum gap should be 0.010" - Never alter the end gap of the oil expander ring. - Always install the ends of the expander facing up as shown in Figure 1 and Picture 11 (next column). - a.
+The minimum gap should be 0.010" - Never alter the end gap of the oil expander ring. - Always install the ends of the expander facing up as shown in Figure 1 c.
+Measure the ring end gap with a feeler gauge.
+See Picture 3.

+- a.
 Thoroughly wash cylinders with hot soapy water, then wash with brake cleaner and wipe with a clean white towel.
-Repeat until towel does not show evidence of debris and apply a light coat of oil immediately. - b.
+Repeat until the towel does not show evidence of debris and apply a light coat of oil immediately. - b.
 Check the ring end gap by placing the ring into the cylinder.
 Use a piston or caliper to ensure that the ring is placed squarely in the bore.
-See Picture 9.
+See Picture 2.